nedelec/cytosim-2017/tutorials/tutorial1.md

         confine = inside, 100
     }

-Lower values of the `segmentation` incurrs more points in the model, and the simulation thus takes more time to compute.
+Lower values of the `segmentation` incurs more points in the model, and the simulation thus takes more time to compute.

 ### Initial length